Development grants

 Overview

-The sponsorship application process will open on March 14, 2025.
-Sponsorship applications will be due by 4 p.m. on April 11, 2025.
+The sponsorship application process will open on December 15, 2025.
+Sponsorship applications are due by 4 p.m. on January 20, 2026.

-• The City of Minneapolis will begin accepting sponsorship application for LCDA and TOD development grants in March.
+• The City will start accepting sponsorship applications for development grants in December.

 • A $750 application fee is due by the application deadline.
 We do not accept late applications.

-• City staff review proposals through a set selection process.
-Factors included:
+• City staff review proposals using a set process.
+We look at:

 • Project readiness